MyTJoe/Property-sales-database/README.md

 # Property-sales-database
-This app is for displaying most recent property sales in Harnett County, NC.
+This app is for displaying most recent property sales in Harnett County, Franklin County, Lee County, Rutherford County, and Wilson County.